NationalSecurityAgency/skills-docs/docs/dashboard/install-guide/config.md

 ### Upgrade-In-Progress State

-In order to safely upgrade the database engine, SkillTree can be easily transitioned to the Upgrade-In-Progress state, when that happens:
+In order to safely upgrade the database engine, SkillTree can be easily transitioned to a Upgrade-In-Progress state.
+When that happens:
-- SkillTree Dashboard is placed into a read-only state: dashboard can be viewed and navigated but mutations will not be allowed
+- the SkillTree Dashboard is placed into a read-only state: dashboard can be viewed and navigated but mutations will not be allowed
 - skill requests are retained in a Write-Ahead-Log (WAL) to be replayed after the upgrade is done

 Please configure the following properties in order to place ``skills-service`` in the Upgrade-In-Progress state: